apache/kudu/docs/design-docs/cfile.md

 ## CFile Index

 CFiles may optionally include a positional (ordinal) index and value index.
-Positional indexes are used to satisfy queries such as: "seek to the data cblock containing the Nth entry in this CFile".
-Value indexes are used to satisfy queries such as: "seek to the data cblock containing `123` in this CFile".
+Positional indexes are used to satisfy queries such as: "seek to the data block containing the Nth entry in this CFile".
+Value indexes are used to satisfy queries such as: "seek to the data block containing `123` in this CFile".
 Value indexes are only present in CFiles which contain data stored in sorted order (e.g. the primary key column).

-Ordinal and value indices are organized as a [B-Tree] of index cblocks.
-As data cblocks are written, entries are appended to the end of a leaf index cblock.
+Ordinal and value indices are organized as a [B-Tree] of index blocks.
+As data blocks are written, entries are appended to the end of a leaf index block.
-When a leaf index cblock reaches the configured index cblock size, it is added to another index cblock higher up the tree, and a new leaf is started.
-If the intermediate index cblock fills, it will start a new intermediate cblock and spill into an even higher-layer internal cblock.
+When a leaf index block reaches the configured index block size, it is added to another index block higher up the tree, and a new leaf is started.
+If the intermediate index block fills, it will start a new intermediate block and spill into an even higher-layer internal block.

 For example: